DarioStar999/Shoutdown-pc-whit-python/README.md

-I this python script you con suspend, restart, shutdown your pc. i have done this because i was bored...
+I this python script you can suspend, restart, shutdown your pc. i have done this because i was bored...